nmattia/nmattia.com/posts/2019-01-14-easy-peasy-nix-versions.md

 new_sha256=$(nix-prefetch-url --unpack "$url")
 ```

-Finally we re-read the `versions.json` content, update the `rev` and `sha256`
+Finally it re-reads the `versions.json` content, updates the `rev` and `sha256`
-attributes of that package, and write it back to `versions.json`:
+attributes of that package, and writes it back to `versions.json`:

 ``` bash
 res=$(cat $versions \